 Online training and certification for the CDR is required (www.adrc.wustl.edu).
 After selecting "Begin CDR Training", the user will be asked to register after which they will have access to 9 videos, each approximately 30 minutes in duration.
 The trainee should plan to review these videos over several days.
-Two audio-taped recordings of the CDR interviews (Informant and Subject interviews) per trainee will be reviewed by a study neurologist for certification.
+Two audio-taped recordings of the CDR interviews (Informant and Subject interviews) per trainee will be reviewed by the neurologic QC reviewer with oversight by a study neurologist for certification.
+See ARIC Visit 7 Manual 12 for additional details on neurologic quality assurance and quality control.